Social and Behavioral Science Major with a Concentration in Culture and Society

 In addition to meeting the standards and requirements of the College of Arts and Sciences, degree candidates must complete program requirements for a total of 36 credits.

-Students are encouraged to complete a minor and/or certificate depending on his/her specialized interests and career path.
-Three (3) credits from the SOBS major requirement are permitted to fulfill a minor or certificate requirement.
+Students are encouraged to complete a minor and/or certificate depending on their specialized interests and career path.
+Three (3) credits from the SBS major requirement are permitted to fulfill a minor or certificate requirement.

 This flexible path allows students to tailor their education to their goals.
 This track is recommended for Education majors aiming for Social Studies certification.